 CPA = Total spending on Ad/ Total Attributed conversion

 Estimating CPA allows you to get a better understanding of your marketing ROI.
 Spending more to acquire a customer than receiving from that customer implies that you have a negative return on investment.
 This information lets you rethink your current marketing campaigns.
-It will also help you discover new ways to mitigate the cost you incur to acquire a new customer.
+It will also help you discover new ways to mitigate the cost of acquiring a new customer.

 The list mentioned above includes some very insightful metrics to calculate the ROI of your digital marketing campaign.
-However, it is important to keep in mind that the metrics you select can vary according to your marketing strategy.
-For instance, the metrics for your content marketing campaign will vary significantly with those of the social media campaign.
+However, it is important to remember that the metrics you select can vary according to your marketing strategy.
+For instance, the metrics for your content marketing campaign will vary significantly from those of the social media campaign.

 What mistakes to avoid when calculating the marketing ROI?